wowserhq/pipeline/README.md

    npm run start-dev
    ```

-   This will start the pipeline server, and monitor for changes in `src/**/*`.
+   This will start the pipeline server, and monitor for any changes in
-   Whenever a change is detected, the pipeline will be rebuilt, and the pipeline
+   `src/**/*`.
+Whenever a change is detected, the pipeline server will be
-   server will be restarted.
+   automatically rebuilt and restarted.

-   If this is your first time running the pipeline server, you'll be prompted for
+   If this is your first time running the pipeline server, you'll be prompted
-   various settings.
+   for various settings.
 See the First Run section above for more details.

-   If you would prefer to restart the pipeline manually while developing, you can
+   If you would prefer to restart the pipeline server manually while developing,
-   start the pipeline server in production mode by running:
+   you can start the pipeline server in production mode by running:

    ```shell
    npm run start
    ```

-   instead.
+   In this case, you will need to make sure you build after any changes (see
+   step 5).

 7. If all went well, you should be able to try a pipeline search by visiting the
    following URL in your browser: